-- Breast changes: Your breasts will begin to grow.
-This is often the first sign you are starting puberty.
-Small lumps grow under your nipples first.
-These are called breast buds.
+- Breast growth is often the first sign you are starting puberty.
+Small lumps called breast buds grow under your nipples first.
 One breast may be smaller than the other for a while.
 Your breasts may be sore, tender, and sensitive as they grow.
 A bra may give your breasts support and help you feel more comfortable.
-It is very normal for your breasts to grow unevenly.
+It is normal for breasts to grow unevenly.
 By the end of puberty, your breasts should be about the same size.
 Your breasts will fill out and fully develop in 1 to 4 years.

-- Change in body shape: You may gain 15 or more pounds during puberty.
-Your body makes more body fat so that you can have fuller breasts, hips, stomach, and thighs.
-As your hip bones grow wider, your waist will look smaller.
-If you feel you are gaining too much weight, talk to a caregiver.
+- Changes in body shape mean you may gain 15 or more pounds during puberty.
 Some weight gain during puberty is needed for normal growth.
+If you feel you are gaining too much weight, talk to a healthcare provider.
 Eat healthy foods and exercise regularly to help you stay at the right weight for your size.

-- Face and skin changes: During puberty, your skin gets more oily and you may get acne (pimples).
+- Face and skin changes include oily skin and acne (pimples).
 Acne affects nearly every teenager and many young adults.
 You may get acne on your back, chest, and neck.
-Talk to your caregiver about ways to control acne.
+Talk to your healthcare provider about ways to control acne.
 Keep your skin clean so that oil and dirt cannot build up and make your acne worse:

-- It is okay to wear makeup.
-Use water-based makeup, not oil-based.
+- Use water-based makeup, not oil-based.
 Oil-based makeup may cause your acne to get worse.
 Use loose powders instead of pressed powders that are made with mineral oil.

 - Wash off sweat, especially after you exercise.

-- Growth spurts: You may grow 2 to 8 inches or more during puberty.
+- Growth spurts mean you may grow 2 to 8 inches or more during puberty.
 Girls usually stop growing about 2 years after they start their period (menstruation).
 Your feet and hands will grow longer and wider.
 Your feet may grow faster or finish growing before you see other puberty changes.

-- Body odor: Body odor is a problem for everyone going through puberty.
-This is caused by changes in your hormones.
+- Body odor is caused by changes in your hormones.
 Since your skin glands are growing, you may find that you sweat more.
 To get rid of or help prevent body odor, take a bath or shower every day.
-Use deodorant on your armpits each day.
+Use deodorant on your armpits every day.
 Wear clean clothes that do not have the smell of body odor on them.